Mergers of black hole-neutron star binaries and rates of associated electromagnetic counterparts: BHNS merger ejecta properties from binary parameters

 \section{BHNS merger ejecta properties from binary parameters}

 In this section, we estimate the mass of bound ejecta ($M_{ej,b}$) along with the dynamical ejecta mass ($M_{ej,dyn}$) and velocity ($v_{ej,dyn}$) for BHNS binaries with a given BH mass ($M_{BH}$) and spin ($a_{BH}$) distributions, and NS EoS.
-We then perform Monte Carlo simulations with different distributions of $M_{BH}$ and $a_{BH}$ in order to find the range of BHNS binary parameters for which the disruption of NS and subsequent mass ejection is more likely.
+We consider different distributions for $M_{BH}$ and $a_{BH}$ in order to find the range of BHNS binary parameters for which the disruption of NS and subsequent mass ejection is more likely.
 The tidal disruption of NS by a BH is facilitated by a larger NS radius ($R_{NS}$), a smaller $M_{BH}$ and a larger $a_{BH}$.
 The BHNS merger ejecta calculations are done for a single NS mass $M_{NS}$ and therefore $R_{NS}$ is directly related to the NS EoS (as discussed in Section 2.2).
 For the rest of this paper, we use units in which $G = c = 1$ and $M_{BH}/M_{NS}$ is the Arnowitt-Deser-Misner (ADM) mass of the BH/NS at infinite separation.